-Students may enroll their dependents in the Student Health Plan if the student is also enrolled in the Student Health Plan.† Enrollment MUST take place (1) during the first week of the studentís attendance,† or (2) during the open enrollment period (first week of Fall Semester), or (3) within sixty days of the termination of other private insurance, or (4) within 60 days of the acquiring of a new dependent (marriage, birth, or adoption).† Once enrolled, the dependentís insurance will continue until the student is no longer enrolled or the student cancels the coverage.† Contact the Accounting Office for more details at 130 Kimball or call 208-496-1039.† Students are advised to talk to the insurance enrollment clerk in the Accounting Office as soon as possible before the deadline dates.
+Students may enroll their dependents in the Student Health Plan if the student is also enrolled in the Student Health Plan.† Enrollment MUST take place (1) during the first week of the studentís attendance,† or (2) during the open enrollment period (first week of Fall Semester), or (3) within sixty days of the termination of other private insurance, or (4) within 60 days of the acquiring of a new dependent (marriage, birth, or adoption).† Once enrolled, the dependentís insurance will continue until the student no longer has Continuing Student Status or the student cancels the coverage.† Contact the Accounting Office for more details at 130 Kimball or call 208-496-1039.† Students are advised to talk to the insurance enrollment clerk in the Accounting Office as soon as possible before the deadline dates.

 Insurance Payment Deadlines

 Insurance payments are due at the beginning of each semester for which the student (and dependents) are enrolled.† The deadlines for insurance payments are the same as tuition and fees.† Reference the Insurance Payment Deadlines above or on the catalog calendar.

 The Student Health Plan Insurance will be automatically cancelled at the end of the semester in which a student withdraws from school and when the student no longer has continuing student status.† If a student does not plan on returning to school, he or she should notify the Accounting Office so that the insurance can be cancelled or the extended insurance option made available to the student.